Living with hypertension

 How can hypertension affect your body?

 Sometimes other diseases can worsen or impact a primary disease.
 These other diseases are what we call comorbid diseases.
-Hypertension has its own set of “bad friends”, the main ones being:
+Hypertension has its own set of “bad friends,” the main ones being: Hypercholesterolemia

-high levels of LDL-cholesterol in the blood are associated with an increased risk of CVDs, such as atherosclerosis and coronary artery disease.9
+High levels of low-density lipoprotein (LDL) cholesterol in the blood are associated with an increased risk of cardiovascular diseases (CVDs), such as atherosclerosis and coronary artery disease.9

 Type 2 diabetes mellitus